Adobe-Marketing-Cloud/aep-sdks-documentation/resources/acp-to-aep-migration/README.md

 pod install
 ```

-### Update initialization code
+### Update the initialization code

-The following code snippets show the difference in initialization code between ACP and AEP SDKs.
-The AEP SDK has changed the way of registering extensions and has gotten rid of calling the `start()` API.
+The following code snippets show the difference in the initialization code between ACP and AEP SDKs.
+The AEP SDK has changed the way of registering extensions and has gotten rid of calling the `MobileCore.start()` API.

-#### Objective-C
+{% tabs %}

+{% tab title="Objective-C" %}

 - ACP SDK